kohler/peteramati/doc/runners.md

 Restrictions on the jail directory aim to prevent accidental misconfiguration from dumping student code all over your filesystem.

-The jail directory is specified as an absolute pathname.
+The jail directory is an absolute pathname.
 It can contain no special characters—only letters, numbers, and characters in `-._~`.
-There must be no symbolic links in the path.
+There must be no symbolic links in the path, and the directory and the all its parents must be owned by root and writable only by root.

 The jail directory must also be _enabled_ by the `/etc/pa-jail.conf` configuration file.
 That file looks like this: